Acceptable Income Sources in Lending Assessment

 Treatment varies depending on duration and stability assumptions.

-Foreign or Expatriate Income
+Foreign Or Expatriate Income

 Recognition commonly considers: